Fasting and Chronic Inflammation

 Gut Health: An Important Player

-A less commonly discussed but equally important aspect of intermittent fasting lies within its positive influence on gut health, especially concerning inflammatory bowel diseases (IBD).
+A less commonly discussed but equally important aspect of intermittent fasting is its positive influence on gut health, especially concerning inflammatory bowel diseases (IBD).

-Studies suggest that periodic fasts significantly improve IBD symptoms by reducing intestinal inflammation through better regulation of gut bacteria composition - essential not only for digestion but also for regulating overall immunity, including managing harmful inflammations more efficiently.
+Studies suggest that periodic fasts significantly improve IBD symptoms by reducing intestinal inflammation through better regulation of gut bacteria composition - essential for digestion and regulating overall immunity, including managing harmful inflammations more efficiently.

 Promoting Weight Loss: A Bonus Benefit.